I'm looking for a research collaborator

 Chances are that the University of Melbourne has more than one expert who's interested in your topic.
 Find an Expert helps you narrow down your choices to find the right person for the job.

 - Use the homepage search to look for your research interests.
-In the above example, we've searched for "Australian agriculture".
+In the example below, we've searched for "Australian agriculture".

 - A list of matching results appears.
 Use the tabs underneath each person's name to understand how that person's interests match your search: in this example, we can see that the researcher's publications and research output both match the keywords we searched on.